oscarmonllor99/AVISM/README.md

 100,2,470000000.0
 ```

 Here, the user must specify the input data format and, in the case of using `Option 0` or `2`, the input grid size should be supplied, with the previous $N_x, N_y, N_z$ values in `General parameters block` being ignored.
-On the other hand, if 'Option 3' is chosen (that is, Arepo data), the user must specify the number of files per snapshot, the particle type used as matter tracer and the dark matter particle mass if 'PartType=2'.
+On the other hand, if 'Option 3' is chosen (that is, Arepo data), the user must specify the number of files per snapshot, the particle type (`PartType`) used as matter tracer and the dark matter particle mass if `PartType=2`.

 ```
 *******************************************************************************